Psychology for Digital Behavior Change [P2]

 - Setting realistic expectations for online influence

-- Science of persuasive psychology & optimization (made easy)
+- Science of persuasive design & optimization (made easy)

 - Auditing psychological architectures

 - Core elements of audience influence

 - Core elements of persuasive messages